r-lib/remotes/inst/README.md

 #### Dependencies on GitHub

-It is also possible to install dependencies from GitHub.
+It is also possible to install dependencies from GitHub or other supported repositories.
 For this you need to add a `Remotes` field to the `DESCRIPTION` file.
 Its format is:
 ```
 Remotes: [remote::]repo_spec, [remote::]repo_spec, ...
 ```